Force over Distance: Chapter 22

 “So, not helpful,” Eli said, with wounded dignity.

 “Dr. Rush?”
-Chloe tried this time, speaking clearly and distinctly.
+Chloe tried her luck, speaking clearly and distinctly.
 “Dr. Rush, can you talk to us?
-Or, actually—potes dicere?”
+Or—potes dicere?”

 No response.